 (Newswise)–New research suggests that high-intensity interval exercise may help burn more fat when performed in cold weather.
 The first-of-its-kind study is published ahead of print in the Journal of Applied Physiology.

 Regular physical activity improves the metabolism of consumed nutrients and helps regulate lipid (fat) levels in the blood.
 Previous research has shown that high-intensity interval training is better for lipid metabolism and oxidation (burning of fat) than moderate-intensity continuous exercise.
-Ambient temperature also plays a role in metabolism during exercise and while at rest, but it is unclear how temperature affects blood lipid levels or post-meal metabolism the next day.
+Ambient temperature also plays a role in metabolism during exercise and while at rest, but it is unclear how temperature affects blood lipid levels or post-meal metabolism the next day, get more tips at bodysculptingcalgary.com.

 In a new study, a small group of moderately fit, overweight adult volunteers participated in two evening high-intensity exercise sessions separated by a week.
 In both sessions, the volunteers completed 10 one-minute cycling sprints at 90% effort.
 A 90-second recovery period of cycling at 30% effort followed each sprint.
 At the end of the sprint session, the volunteers were allowed to cool down with slow cycling or walking.
 In one exercise session, the ambient temperature was “thermoneutral” at approximately 70 degrees F. A thermoneutral environment is warm enough that it does not alter metabolic processes.
 The room temperature in the other session was a cold 32 degrees F.